ishapiro/savta-ai/docs/ATTRIBUTE_BASED_PHOTO_SELECTION.md

 ## Overview

-This document describes the new attribute-based photo selection approach that replaces the previous image URL analysis method.
-The new approach is faster, more accurate, and leverages existing AI analysis done during photo upload.
+This document describes the attribute-based photo selection approach that is now the primary (and only) method for intelligent photo selection.
+This approach is faster, more accurate, and leverages existing AI analysis done during photo upload.

-## Problem
+## Problem (Historical Context)

-The previous approach had several issues:
+The previous approach (now removed) had several issues:
 1. **Slow performance**: Analyzing image URLs with OpenAI Vision API was time-consuming
 2. **Redundant analysis**: Photos were already analyzed during upload for captions, tags, people, and locations
 3. **Limited context**: Visual analysis couldn't leverage the rich metadata already available
 4. **No location/date prioritization**: Couldn't prioritize photos based on specific locations or dates mentioned in prompts

-## Solution
+## Current Solution

-The new approach uses database attributes instead of image URLs for photo selection:
+The attribute-based approach uses database attributes instead of image URLs for photo selection:

-### Key Changes
+### Key Features

-1. **New `selectPhotosByAttributes()` function** in `server/utils/openai-client.js`
+1. **`selectPhotosByAttributes()` function** in `server/utils/openai-client.js`
    - Takes asset data with attributes (captions, tags, people, locations, dates)
    - Takes the memory book's `ai_supplemental_prompt`
    - Uses OpenAI to select photos based on text attributes and prompt matching
    - Prioritizes location and date matches from the prompt

-2. **Updated `/api/ai/magic-memory` endpoint**
+2. **`/api/ai/magic-memory` endpoint**
-   - Now requires `memoryBookId` instead of photo URLs
+   - Requires `memoryBookId` instead of photo URLs
    - Fetches the memory book's `ai_supplemental_prompt` and validates it's set
    - Fetches asset data from the photo selection pool
-   - Uses attribute-based selection instead of image analysis
+   - Uses attribute-based selection
    - Updates the memory book with results automatically

-3. **Enhanced frontend integration**
+3. **Frontend integration**
    - Frontend creates memory book template first with `ai_supplemental_prompt`
    - Calls AI endpoint with just the memory book ID
-   - Simplified API calls (no need to send photo URLs)
+   - No need to send photo URLs

 ### Selection Criteria

-The new selection algorithm prioritizes:
+The selection algorithm prioritizes:

 1. **Location matching**: If prompt mentions a city/state/country, prioritize photos from that location
 2. **Date matching**: If prompt mentions a date/time period, prioritize photos with dates close to that time